skypjack/entt/docs/md/graph.md

 The example uses the `EnTT` hashed string to generate an identifier for the task.<br/>
-Indeed, the use of `id_type` as an identifier type isn't by accident.
+Indeed, the use of `id_type` as an identifier type is not by accident.
 In fact, it matches well with the internal hashed string class.
-Moreover, it's also the same type returned by the hash function of the internal RTTI system, in case the user wants to rely on that.<br/>
+Moreover, it is also the same type returned by the hash function of the internal RTTI system, in case the user wants to rely on that.<br/>
 However, being an integral value, it leaves the user full freedom to rely on his own tools if necessary.

-Once a task is associated with the flow builder, it's also assigned read-only or read-write resources as appropriate:
+Once a task is associated with the flow builder, it has also assigned read-only or read-write resources as appropriate:

 ```cpp